Board of Directors Composition and Member Selection Policy

 Persons that are under any other circumstance of disqualification or prohibition governed by provisions of a general nature, including those that have interests in any way opposed to those of the Company or the other companies of the Group.

-7. Selection Process
+7. Director Candidate Selection Processes

-Selection processes shall be based on a prior analysis of the competencies and skills required by the Company’s Board of Directors at any time and of its composition, so as to guarantee the proper functioning of the body.
-The Appointments Committee shall ensure that the aforementioned processes do not suffer from implicit biases that might entail any discrimination.
+Selection processes shall be based on a prior analysis of the composition and needs of the Company’s Board of Directors, as well as of the competencies and skills required by the aforementioned corporate decision-making body at any time and of its composition, so as to guarantee the proper operation thereof.

-8. Dissemination
+8. Evaluation and Dissemination

 9. External Validation